 Team building games are a great way to get your team connecting and working together.

-It is important to choose the right team building activities and the key is to avoid the same old “ice breaker” type activities that are more of a demotivation than an invigorating activity.
-With this in mind we have compiled a list of the 15 best Team Building Activities that you can run from start to finish in 20 minutes or less.
+It is essential to choose the right team-building activities and avoid the same old “ice breaker” type of activities that are more of a demotivation than a stimulating one.
+With this in mind, we have compiled a list of the 15 best Team Building Activities you can run from start to finish in 20 minutes or less.

 You will quickly find this is the best way to start the day of the week with your team.